turlvo/neonpen/README.md

 # Neonpen

-A Flutter package to add a Neon Pen effect on text.<br>
+A Flutter package to add a Neon Pen style on text.<br>
 When it is built, list item is shown by sliding and bouncing.
 <br><br>